 ✅Well-Tested and Approved Worldwide

-Like all of the recipes I share on my blog, this potato and spinach curry recipe has undergone rigorous testing by myself and a diverse group of recipe testers from around the globe.
+Like all of the vegan recipes I share on my blog, this potato and spinach curry recipe has undergone rigorous testing by myself and a diverse group of recipe testers from around the globe.
 Each step has been carefully scrutinized to ensure the best possible outcome, guaranteeing a delicious and satisfying experience for you and your loved ones no matter where you live on planet earth.

 🥔Notable ingredients and substitutions